 Set Initial Conditions

 Initial conditions for solution compositions and solid and gas phase reactants can be read from one or more PHREEQC input files or strings and then distributed to the model cells.
-The set of reactants assigned to each cell defines the types of reactions that can occur in the cell and the initial number of moles of each reactant, for example the initial amount of a mineral or the number of ion-exchange sites.
+An initial solution composition is assigned to each cell.
+In addition, sets of reactants can be assigned to each cell to define the types of reactions that can occur in the cell (equilibrium phases, cation exchange, surface complexation, solid solutions, gas phase, and kinetics) and the initial number of moles of each reactant, for example the initial amount of a mineral or the number of ion-exchange sites.

 A reaction module has at least three IPhreeqc instances, one or more workers, an input-processing instance called the InitialPhreeqc instance, and a utility instance, which is optionally used for special calculations.
 If using MPI, each process has a reaction module with one worker and a total of three IPhreeqc instances.
 If using OpenMP, the reaction module has a number of workers equal to the number of threads specified in the constructor.